Benkralex/photofox/README.md

 **English:**

-1. Modify the path in the `configs/config.php` file to the path where you have installed this project.
-2. Adjust the access credentials in the `configs/db.json` file and choose a secure password.
+1. Adjust the access credentials in the `configs/db.json` file and choose a secure password.
-3. Update the admin access credentials in the `configs/server.json` file, which are required for activating users with one-time codes.
+2. Update the admin access credentials in the `configs/server.json` file, which are required for activating users with one-time codes.
 Again, choose a secure password here.
-4. Set the permissions for new users in the `configs/acc.json` file.
+3. Set the permissions for new users in the `configs/acc.json` file.
 We recommend a permission scale of 0-5.
-5. Execute the `configs/updateSQL.php` file.
+4. Execute the `configs/updateSQL.php` file.
-6. Open the console of the database server and execute the `configs/photofoxDB.sql` file.
+5. Open the console of the database server and execute the `configs/photofoxDB.sql` file.

 ### Permissions